aws-samples/aws-saas-factory-hybrid-saas-identity/README.md

 Here is example of the webpage response for /admin showing the access token, id token in raw and decoded format.
 Copy the id_token value to some place you can retrieve when needed to set up federation next.

 <img src="./resources/images/admin_id_token.png" alt="drawing" width="400"/>

+Figure 10: Sample ID token as a result of an admin user login

 ### Setting up federation to backend IDP
 To setup federation, similar to what we did to setup tenancy, we will execute a http PUT call.
 You would need two things for the /federation api call.
 1/ the ID token of an Admin user.
 2/ the JSON payload that has the IDP details.
 Open up your http client, we will use postman here, start a PUT request, with Authorization type as Bearer Token, paste the ID token you saved from [this](#Monitor-tenant-provisioning) previous step.
 Go to Body and copy paste the first JSON payload from [this](./hsi.out/tenantstack.out) file.
 Execute the http api call and you should get a "done" message as response.